Gambini/Overgrowth-Update/README.txt

 Updating this updater:
 -Drag the OvergrowthUpdater.exe from the .zip file into the folder to replace the old one.
 -Add any new files that were not there previously
-IMPORTANT: If you installed a version of this updater (like 1.1) and I released a new version that says "Major bug fix" (like 1.3), then you might want to do the following:
+IMPORTANT: If you installed a version of this updater (like 1.3) and I released a new version that says "Major bug fix" (like 1.5), then you might want to do the following:
-	1.)Clean/delete the updates folder.
-You can do this from within the updater, or just delete the folder(s) yourself.
-	2.)Navigate to [Overgrowth install location]\Data\version.xml and open it up.
-Modify the 'shortname' property to a version from before you used the updater.
-The program only looks at shortname, so don't need to modify others.
+	1.)Go to File->Revert game version...	(only in 1.5 or higher) 2.)In the first dropdown box, chose a version from before you started using this tool.
+Leave the second box blank.
+Hit "Ok".
 	3.)Run the updater as normal.
+	This will update your game from before you started using the tool to the latest version.
+	If you still have some of the .zip update files, then with some manipulation of the first and second dropdown boxes on the revert screen, you can minimize the amount you need to re-download.

 Icon made by ZramuliZ from the Overgrowth forums.

 Changelog:
-v1.4:=========================================
+v1.5:=========================================
+Major bug fix
+-Again, a silly error on my part that stopped some of the update files from being copied over, which is now fixed.
+Features:
+-File->Revert game version...
+   Added a feature to revert to a previous version (only modifies version.xml) and then update to either the latest version, or a version of your choosing.
+-Behind-the-scenes work on removing files to make the reverting process painless.
+It initially hurt.
+-Added a timestamp to the log file, rather than just a day month and year.
+-Fixed a bug where the logging option wasn't being restored from the config.txt each time it was run.
+-Moved File->Clean Update Folder to its own thread, because it started to freeze the UI thread v1.4:=========================================
 -Added a feature to log the changes that the program makes.
 If enabled in the 'Options' dropdown menu, then a file will be created in the directory of the updater named log.txt.
 You can compare what the log says